 If using an open mesh floor, fit the mite catch tray and put a square of old carpet or a slab of expanded polystyrene or 25mm Kingspan insulation on the crown board.
 This stays on all winter.

 Aim to fit your first tray of Apiguard by early September.
 You want a hive full of healthy bees going into the winter.
 If you wait until October, it’s too late.
 You will have a hive full of bees damaged by varroa, and very little new brood to replace them.

 After 10 days, remove the mite catch tray and note if the mite drop is low, medium or high, compared to your other hives.
 Scrape the catch tray clean and refit it.

 Check if the Apiguard tray has been emptied.
 If yes, fit the second tray.
-Leave first tray in place, to remind you that you have fitted the second tray.
-If no, wait a further four days and then fit second tray.
+Leave the first tray in place, to remind you that you have fitted the second tray.
+If no, wait a further four days and then fit the second tray.

 After two more weeks, remove both aluminium Apiguard trays for recycling.
 Scrape any remaining Apiguard onto the top frames.
 Remove the eke and the mite catch tray.
 Clean and store them for winter.
 Scrub the catch tray with washing soda solution.
 See our notes on Cleaning beekeeping equipment

 Note: If there is a late flow of honey you may find that the eke has been filled with wild comb and honey.
 Remove this.